Choices

 A closed choice lists an attribute, the keyword is

-and one or more values: if there
+and one or more values:

 In any solution, the attribute must have one of the listed values.